MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 - Direct Provision to increase consumption e.g. education and healthcare
 - Supply increases the size of government provision
 - Quantity falls to $Q_o$ and price to $P_c$
+- **Subsidies**
+	- Government can provide subsidies to producers to lower the cost and hence lower the price for consumers
+	- Subsidy used to internalize the external benefit
+	- Quantity higher at Qo and price lower at pc

 ## Notes on Research